 With juicy shrimp and melt-in-your mouth potatoes, I love how the spicy savory sauce of this curry explodes with flavor.
 While traditionally eaten with steaming rice as a comfort food, I love eating this curry over leafy greens - especially at times when I am tired of cold salads.
-With this dish, I still get my greens and the pops of potato make me feel like I am eating comfort food.
+With this dish, I still get my greens, and the potatoes make me feel like I am eating comfort food.
 And the best part?
 Dinner is ready in 30 minutes!

 Shrimp and Potato Curry

 This curry is worth every bite because the intense flavors of slow simmered curried spices and tomato result in a delicious, finger licking sauce that make you just want to eat more.
-The potatoes absorb all the that lovely flavor and really deepens the intensity of the dish.
+The potatoes absorb all that lovely flavor and really deepen the intensity of the dish.

-The ingredients in this recipe are easily available in supermarkets in the U.S. The unique taste of this dish is not due to any special ingredient but due to the technique of essentially marinating the ingredients in the most concentrated sauce possible to maximize flavor.
+The ingredients in this recipe are easily available in supermarkets and local grocery stores in the U.S. The unique taste of this dish is not due to any special ingredient but due to the technique of essentially marinating the ingredients in the most concentrated sauce possible to maximize flavor.

-Shrimp - I use peeled, deveined, headless, tail on, uncooked frozen shrimp from my local grocery store.
-Many stores also carry an unpeeled and a cooked version of frozen shrimp.
+Shrimp - I use peeled, headless, tail on, uncooked, frozen, deveined shrimp from my local grocery store.
+Many stores also carry an unpeeled, cooked version of frozen shrimp.
 Using the unpeeled version does make an even better sauce - I just don't use it because no one at home wants to peel and eat shrimp.
 I don't use the cooked frozen version, primarily because I feel that cooking the shrimp in the sauce adds to the flavor.

-Tomato - The tomato is essential to this recipe as it not only adds flavor but also helps bulk up and add texture to the sauce.
-Without the tomato, the sauce tastes like rather oily.
-A good substitute would be to use add half an onion blended with a cup of water.
+Tomato - The tomato is essential to this recipe as it not only adds flavor but also helps bulk up and adds texture to the sauce.
+Without tomato, the sauce tastes oily.
+A good substitute would be half a small onion blended with a cup of water together with a teaspoon of ketchup.

 Spices - The cumin, coriander, turmeric and chili powder are the main components of the spice flavors.
-I have cooked this dish without turmeric and it was still good.
-If you don't have chili powder you can use Sriracha or chili paste is a great substitute.
+If you don't have chili powder, you can use Sriracha or chili paste.
 You could also substitute with ketchup (adds sweetness), chili flakes (heat) and paprika (adds color and a smoky flavor).
+You can also substitute the cumin, coriander, turmeric with one tablespoon curry powder.

 How to make Shrimp and Potato Curry